Drake Warns Fan After Catching Book Thrown At Him On Stage--'You Lucky I'm Quick'

 Drake recently displayed his quick reflexes by catching a book thrown at him while performing.

-According to TMZ, on Friday, a fan joined in on the current trend of throwing objects at artists onstage.
-When Drake released his new book Titles Ruin Everything he probably didn’t expect to see it flying towards his face but that’s exactly what happened while he performed in San Francisco.
+According to TMZ, on Friday, Aug.
+18, a fan joined in on the current trend of throwing objects at artists onstage.
+When Drake released his new book Titles Ruin Everything, he probably didn’t expect to see it flying towards his face, but that’s exactly what happened while he performed in San Francisco.

 “You lucky I’m quick.
-Would’ve had to beat your a** if that hit me in the face,” said Drake.
+Would’ve had to beat your a*s if that hit me in the face,” said Drake.

 This is the second fade Drake has offered up on the west coast leg of his tour.
 Last week, he offered to have someone handle a man who tussled with a woman over his towel.